 My three-year-old is fully potty trained.
 During the day.
 Oh, did you think night training happened with day training?
 That’s a potty training myth.
 There are lots of them.
-Some of them are so fantastical I actually laugh when someone says it.
-Not always to their face.
-But sometimes I can’t help it.
+And they are everywhere.
+Making parents feel like they are missing some secret key to potty training success.
+Because it’s supposed to be easy, right?

 The value in knowing the truth is you can be prepared for reality.
 And even more important, lose the feeling you are doing something wrong when your toddler isn’t potty training according to the script.